 A Carmelite friar having his hands blessed for service of the sick in Lourdes.

-In 2017 the Carmelites from Britain will again be joining The Catholic Association pilgrimage to Lourdes between 18th and 25th August.
-For full details please click here.
-Future pilgrimage dates (subject to confirmation by The Catholic Association) are:
+In 2018 the Carmelites from Britain will again be joining The Catholic Association pilgrimage to Lourdes between 24th and 31st August.

-The Carmelite Pilgrimage Group in Lourdes in August 2015.
+The Carmelite Pilgrimage Group in Lourdes (August 2015).

 Volunteering with the Carmelites in Lourdes